jothepro/doxygen-awesome-css/README.md

 </div>

-**Doxygen Awesome** is a custom **CSS theme for Doxygen HTML-documentation** with lots of customization parameters.
+**Doxygen Awesome** is a custom CSS theme for Doxygen HTML documentation with lots of customization parameters.

 ## Motivation

-I really like how the Doxygen HTML-documentation is structured!
+I really like how the Doxygen HTML documentation is structured!
 But IMHO it looks a bit outdated.

 This theme is an attempt to update the visuals of Doxygen without changing its overall layout too much.

 ## Features

 - 🌈 Clean, modern design
-- 🚀 Heavily customizable by adjusting CSS-variables
+- 🚀 Heavily customizable by adjusting CSS variables
-- 🧩 No changes to the HTML structure of Doxygen required
+- 🧩 No changes to the HTML structure of Doxygen are required
 - 📱 Improved mobile usability
 - 🌘 Dark mode support!
 - 🥇 Works best with **doxygen 1.9.1** - **1.9.4** and **1.9.6** - **1.9.8**